jariperttunen/eughgsummary/USAGE.md

 ## eululucftotal.py
-The script collects sums of CO<sub>2</sub>, CH<sub>4</sub> and N<sub>2</sub>O net emissions from Table 4 for Total LULUCF, Forest land, Cropland, Grassland, Wetlands, Settlements, Other land, HWP and Other (rows A, B, C, D, Eand F).
-The unit is CO<sub>2</sub>eq, i.e. CH<sub>4</sub> and N<sub>2</sub>O  net emissions are changed to CO<sub>2</sub>eq
-with their Global warming potentials (GWP).
+The script collects sums of CO<sub>2</sub>, CH<sub>4</sub> and N<sub>2</sub>O net emissions from Table 4 for Total LULUCF and categories Forest land, Cropland, Grassland, Wetlands, Settlements, Other land, HWP and Other (rows A, B, C, D, E and F).
+The unit is CO<sub>2</sub>eq, i.e. CH<sub>4</sub> and N<sub>2</sub>O net emissions are changed to CO<sub>2</sub>eq  with their Global warming potentials (GWP).
 The output is a single file containing sheets for items collected from Table 4.

 The command line arguments are: